 Alice Faggi, Nuggetlands

 Remember that every child is different.
-As a mom of two girls, I am constantly reminded that what works for one, won’t work for the other.
-That I need to model to them the kind of woman I hope they become and provide the space and love for them to flourish and discover what makes them unique.
+As a mom of two girls, I am constantly reminded that what works for one, won’t work for the other and that I need to model to them the kind of woman I hope they become and provide the space and love for them to flourish and discover what makes them unique.

 Anitra Durand-Allen, TheMomOnTheMove